gofynd/fdk-client-javascript/documentation/application/USER.md

-Removes an email address from the user's profile.
+Use this API to delete an email address from a profile

 *Returned Response:*